 This well-preserved fort dates back to 1832, and it has quite a history.
 When the British took control of Hong Kong in 1898, the fort was abandoned.
 During World War II, Japanese forces occupied it, after which it served as a police station and then a college.
 The fort today stands as a relic of a bygone era, complete with six old muzzle-loading cannons and Chinese archways.
 If you’re really into history, don’t miss the nearby Tung Chung Battery, too.

-With roots tracing all the way back to the Ming Dynasty, Tai O Fishing Village oozes history and heritage.
+With roots tracing all the way back to the Ming dynasty (1368-1644),oozes history and heritage.
 Home to the Tanka people, a community of fishermen who traditionally built their homes on stilts above tidal flats, the village is a must-visit for anyone travelling to Lantau.
 Boats navigate the channel between houses, stirring up the smell of the sea and offering great photo ops.
 But Tai O has so much more to offer than snaps for your Instagram feed.
-Some entrepreneurial locals have turned their stilted homes into restaurants and cafés including Solo, which serves a range of teas, speciality coffee and homemade cakes.
+Some entrepreneurial locals have turned their stilted homes into restaurants and cafes including Solo, which serves a range of teas, speciality coffee and homemade cakes.
 Tiramisu with a view, anyone?

 Information in this article is subject to change without advance notice.
 Please contact the relevant product or service providers for enquiries.